 Last year I published my debut collection of poetry, Love Crimes.

-I have been writing poetry since I was fourteen years old and the collection marked my first real attempt at professional literary output.
+I have been writing poetry since I was thirteen years old and the collection marked my first real attempt at professional literary output.
 Love Crimes is an assembly of all the best romantic poetry I had written up to that point, and I intend to follow it with a collection made up of my nature poetry.

 After I had painstakingly self-published the collection, burning through two self-publishing companies in the process, I took what I thought was the next logical step: having the book reviewed.
 It took me almost a year to get to the point where I had the money to have this done.
 My 9–5 is lucrative enough to keep myself alive without struggling, but I don’t often have spare money for my hobbies.